-Language learning at international schools can range from bilingual programmes in French and Spanish, to Mandarin lessons so that students can acquire Chinese as a second language.
-Some schools also provide support for English as an Additional Language (EAL) learners.
-Have a read through these to see what’s on offer in Singapore!
+International schools are making language learning fun, relevant to the world and easy to master.
+There are a range of bilingual programmes in French, Spanish and Japanese, and Mandarin lessons for students to acquire Chinese as a second language.
+Some schools also provide support for students taking English as an Additional Language (EAL) learners.
+Read on to see the range of what’s on offer at these Singapore schools!

 An inside look – full bilingual programme for language learning

-CIS’s approach to language learning is research-driven.
+CIS’s approach to learning a language is research-driven.
 It’s also grounded in the understanding that language fluency is incomplete without cultural literacy.
 CIS students explore the customs, values, and context behind the language.
 This helps them grow into bilingual, bicultural and biliterate learners.

-The school’s bilingual programmes are fully aligned with the IB Primary Years Programme.
-They include two qualified teachers per class: one native English speaker and one native French or Chinese speaker.
+The school’s bilingual programmes are fully aligned with the IB.
+Each class is taught by two native-speaking educators in a 50:50 model.
+The languages rotate weekly or every other day so students experience both languages equally across various subjects.
 Academic records show how effective the school’s approach to language learning has been.
 These include a 100% pass rate in the DELF French proficiency tests, and consistent outperformance against peers in the Youth Chinese Test.

 CIS was the first international school in Singapore to establish a full bilingual programme.
-The newly launched bilingual education hub on campus is aimed to drive the future of learning.
-It will also add further to the school’s expertise through innovative language programmes, partnerships with established universities and global collaboration.
+The bilingual education hub on campus is aimed to drive the future of learning with innovative language programmes, partnerships with established universities and global collaboration.

 Hear from a family: